CumulusNetworks/docs/content/cumulus-linux-512/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration.md

 - Configure BGP
 - Activate the EVPN address family and enable EVPN between BGP neighbors

-In Cumulus, MAC-VRFs are implemented using a "VLAN-Based Service Interface" ({{<exlink url="https://datatracker.ietf.org/doc/html/rfc7432.html" text="RFC 7432">}}).
-Therefore, the MAC-VRFs are VLANs and there is a direct one-to-one mapping between layer 2 VNIs and VLANs (VLAN to VNI mapping), which must be specified.
-In certain circumstances, the VLAN to VNI mapping can be automated, see {{<link url="VXLAN-Devices#automatic-vlan-to-vni-mapping" text="Automatic VLAN to VNI Mapping">}}.
+In Cumulus Linux, MAC VRFs use a *VLAN-Based Service Interface* ({{<exlink url="https://datatracker.ietf.org/doc/html/rfc7432.html" text="RFC 7432">}}).
+Therefore, MAC VRFs are VLANs and there is a direct one-to-one mapping between layer 2 VNIs and VLANs (VLAN to VNI mapping), which you must specify.
+In certain cases, you can automate the VLAN to VNI mapping, refer to {{<link url="VXLAN-Devices#automatic-vlan-to-vni-mapping" text="Automatic VLAN to VNI Mapping">}}.

 {{%notice note%}}
 For a non-VTEP device that is only participating in EVPN route exchange, such as a spine switch where the network deployment uses hop-by-hop eBGP or the switch is acting as an iBGP route reflector, configuring VXLAN interfaces is not required.